sheldonucr/ucr-eecs168-lab/lab1/README.md

 To setup the circuit output voltage:

 1. Click under the output field, and write “VOUT” or a name for an output variable of the inverter.
-1. Click under the expression column and choose the output node from the schematic by selecting the 'Pick from Design' icon to the right.
+2. Click under the expression column and choose the output node from the schematic by selecting the 'Pick from Design' icon to the right.
 In this case, click on pointer icon and select the wire labeled “VOUT” as shown below in Fig.24 in the schematic window.
 You can also write an equation that uses the values of some nodes in that schematic.
-1. Under analysis, select the type of analysis you want to run.
+3. Under analysis, select the type of analysis you want to run.
 In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

 To setup the circuit input voltage:
 1. Click under the output field in a new row, and write “VIN” or a name for an input variable of the inverter.
-1. In the same row, click under the expression column and choose the input node from the schematic by selecting the 'Pick from Design' icon to the right.
+2. In the same row, click under the expression column and choose the input node from the schematic by selecting the 'Pick from Design' icon to the right.
 In this case, click on pointer icon and select the wire labeled “VIN” as shown below in figure 24 in the schematic window.
-1. Under analysis, select the type of analysis you want to run.
+3. Under analysis, select the type of analysis you want to run.
 In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

 To setup the circuit source current:
 1. Click under the output field in a new row, and write “isupply” or a name for a current variable.
-1. In the same row, click under the expression column and choose the voltage source from the schematic by selecting the 'Pick from Design' icon to the right.
-In this case, click on and select the positive end of voltage source labeled “V1” as shown below in Fig. 24 in the schematic window.
+2. In the same row, click under the expression column and choose the voltage source from the schematic by selecting the 'Pick from Design' icon to the right.
+In this case, click on and select the positive node of voltage source labeled “V1” as shown below in Fig. 24 in the schematic window.
 Notice that current is being measured rather than voltage.
-1. Under analysis, select the type of analysis you want to run.
+3. Under analysis, select the type of analysis you want to run.
 In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

-Afterwards, the SAE window should look something similar to Fig.25 below.
-Note that the expression values in Fig.25 may not match with your values which are fine since those are dependent on the names used in the schematic for the voltage sources and wires.

 ![fig24](images/fig24.png)

 _**Fig. 24.
 Click on the Schematic Windows**_

+Afterwards, the SAE window should look something similar to Fig.25 below.
+Remember to select the check boxes for 'Plot graphs' and select different plot colors as shown in the figure below.
+Note that the expression values in Fig.25 may not match with your values which are fine since those are dependent on the names used in the schematic for the voltage sources and wires.

 ![fig25](images/Figg25.png)

 _**Fig. 25.
 Updated SAE Window**_

 Now save your simulation setups by going to `Session -> Save State`.
-In the new window that opens, select `OpenAccess` from the three main categories at the top and give a name for the session in the name field.
-Click `OK` when done.
+In the new window that opens, select `OpenAccess` from the three main categories at the top and give a name (or leave the default one) for the session in the name field.
+Also, click 'Select All' in Categories and click `OK` when done.
 See Fig.26 below for reference.

 ![fig26](images/Figg26.png)